theodi/adapt2docx/README.md

 ## Step 1

+Download this code (zip file) and unzip it.

-Clone this repository and then create a "course" folder inside where it downloaded to.
+Then create a "course" folder inside where it downloaded (and unzipped) to.

 ## Step 2 - Export each page you need as HTML (full page)